 COMMITTEES OF THE BOARD

-(a) Audit Committee
+a.
+Audit Committee

-(b) Nomination and Remuneration Committee
+b.
+Nomination and Remuneration Committee

-(c) Stakeholders' Relationship Committee
+c.
+Stakeholders Relationship Committee

-RELATED PARTY TRANSACTIONS.
+RELATED PARTY TRANSACTIONS

-The policy of RPT as approved by the Board is availableon the Company's website www.medicaps.com.
-The company has done RPT in the ordinary course of business and whichare on Arms Length Basis and which are not materials in nature andhence the requirement of Form AOC-2 is not applicable on the company.
+The policy of RPT as approved by the Board is available on the Companys website (www.medicaps.coml.
+The company has done RPT in the ordinary course of business and whichare on Arms Length Basis and which are not materials in nature and hence the requirementof attachment of the Form AOC-2 is not applicable on the company.

-SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS:
+SIGNIFICANT AND MATERIAL ORDERS PASSED BY THE REGULATORS OR COURTS

 There are no significant material orders passed by the Regulators/Courts which wouldimpact the going concern status of the Company and its future operations.

 AUDITORS THEIR REPORT AND COMMENTS BY THE MANAGEMENT:

 Pursuant to the provisions of section 204 of the Companies Act 2013 and the Companies(Appointment and Remuneration of Managerial Personnel) Rules 2014 the Company hasappointed M/s Ishan Jain & Co.
-Company Secretaries in Practice to undertake theSecretarial Audit of the Company.
-The Report of the Secretarial Audit Report for the year2016-17 is annexed herewith as "Annexure D".
+Company Secretaries to undertake the Secretarial Auditof the Company.
+The Secretarial Auditors in their report for the year 2018-19 hasconfirmed the compliances by the Company as covered in their report.
+The Report of theSecretarial Auditor for the year 2018-19 is annexed herewith as "AnnexureC".

 There is no qualification reservation or adverse remark or disclaimer in SecretarialAudit report except the following:-

-Cost Auditor and their report
+C. Cost Auditor and Records

 DISCLOSURE FOR FRAUDS AGAINST THE COMPAN Y

-The Managing Director and Mr. Manish Kumar Jain Chief Financial Officerhave certified that the financialstatements and other matters as required under regulation 17(8) read with Part B ofSchedule II of the SEBI Listing Regulations 2015 are duly complied with.
+The Managing Director and Chief Financial Officer have certified that the financialstatements and other matters as required under regulation 17(8) read with Part B ofSchedule II of the SEBI Listing Regulations 2015 are duly complied with.
 A copy of thecertificate on the financial statements for the financial year ended 31stMarch 2019 is annexed in Corporate Governance Report.

-MANAGEMENT DISCUSSION AND ANALYSIS REPORT:
+MANAGEMENT DISCUSSION AND ANALYSIS REPORT

-Management Discussion and analysis report for the year under review as stipulatedunder SEBI (LODR) Regulation 2015 is present in a separate section forming part of theannual report.
+Management Discussion and analysis report for the year under review as stipulatedunder SEBI (LODR) Regulation 2015 is present in a separate section forming part of theAnnual Report.

 ENERGY CONSERVATION TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as 1Annexure-D
+The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 is annexed herewith as 1Annexure-D

 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYOCCURRING AFTER BALANCE SHEET DATE

 There have been no material changes and commitments if any affecting the financialposition of the Company which has occurred between the end of the financial year of theCompany to which the financial statements relate and the date of the report.